 One of the biggest risks I have ever taken in my career is leaving a full-time permanent Head of Department position after seventeen years as a teacher.
 It should be noted that for the most part I absolutely loved my job and thrived in being involved in many other aspects of school life.
 I am convinced that a number of my colleagues and family members thought I had gone completely mad when I officially handed in my notice!
 However, thankfully I have survived and can very much relate to the key messages in Steve Jobs speech (see YouTube clip below).
 I had a fantastic career as a full- time teacher, with no regrets.
 Nor do I have any regrets about moving forward to try my hand in new roles and fulfill other ambitions.
 It is only now that I can understand the connections about how each dot connects another dot.
 I can also truly relate to Jobs concepts about ‘doing what you love’ and ‘not to waste a day of your life’.
-Whether you are a student or a teacher, I hope you will carry these key messages with you always.
+I hope you will carry these key messages with you always.

 Steve Jobs 2005 Stanford University Graduate Speech